johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 ## Preamble

-In this article series we're going to be looking at emulating the **Commodore Amiga**, **Commodore 64**, and MS-DOS/early Windows era **IBM PC compatibles** with period-correct graphics (and maybe a few other classic machines, who knows?).
+In this article series we'll be looking at emulating the **Commodore Amiga**, **Commodore 64**, and MS-DOS/early Windows era **IBM PC compatibles** with period-correct graphics (and maybe a few other classic machines, who knows?).
 What do I mean by "period-correctness"?
 It's quite simple---the emulated graphics should look as close as possible to the output of CRT displays used with these computers back in the 80s and 90s.
-Now, there's quite a bit of variance about the most typically used CRT technology per platform, and these differences matter *a lot*, as it will demonstrated.
+Now, there's quite a bit of variance about the most typically used CRT technology per platform, and these differences matter *a lot*, as will be demonstrated.
 The below dream retro-setup showcases the perfect pairings for the aforementioned computers (no, it's not mine, unfortunately):